bhumikamittal7/bhumikamittal7.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Looking forward to visiting the Data Systems Group at the Max Planck Institute for Software Systems in Saarbrücken this summer as a research fellow
+I will be visiting the Data Systems Group at the Max Planck Institute for Software Systems in Saarbrücken this summer as a research fellow